Telluride Mountain Club 2021 Recap Report

 In addition to our ongoing efforts to create better outdoor recreation experiences and culture in the Telluride region, TMtC created signage and public service announcements to keep the public in the know.
 We promote trail updates, closure info, alerts, and news on telluridemountainclub.org, Facebook and Instagram.
 We also continuously apply for grants to help with regional trail project funding.

 TELLURIDE VIA FERRATA RECAP

-TMtC worked closely with our Via Ferrata Sustainability Fund Partners – Mountain Trip, San Juan Outdoor Adventure, San Juan Mountain Guides, Telluride Mountain Guides and Peak Mountain Guides – to keep the route maintained throughout the season.
-We started the season with a group maintenance day to better clear the corridor.
-During the season, we helped coordinate two volunteer missions to upgrade hardware along the route.
+TMtC worked closely with our Via Ferrata Sustainability Fund Partners – Mountain Trip, San Juan Outdoor Adventure, San Juan Mountain Guides, Telluride Mountain Guides and Peak Mountain Guides .
+We started the season with a volunteer group maintenance day to better clear the trail corridor.
 Additionally, we put in new signage at the beginning of the season.

 TMtC utilizes social media and other measures (KOTO) to keep the public up to date on via ferrata access and closures of the route.
 TMtC has worked diligently to keep the Via Ferrata free and open to the public over the years.

 More recently, TMtC is coordinating with the USFS on initial conversations regarding future NEPA for the route.
 This process is likely to start in 2022 and will be initiated and run by the USFS.

 TMtC works with local guide companies and a selected group of experienced volunteer climbers to replace hardware on local climbing routes each summer.
 These efforts help create safer climbing experiences in our region.